 - Continental Belt 4081360

 - Goodyear 1360K8MK

 - NAPA 25-081359

 - DewEze 742039

 Wiring: At a minimum, you will need a plug for the alternator to connect it to your system, depending on how you want to control it.
 If you intend to connect it as designed by Ford, you will need to find the Ford wiring diagram which connects control lines to the ECU.
-Once wired, you will need to take it in to a dealer to have the ECO programmed for it to work.
-I BELIEVE, the ECU delays operation of the alternator till system voltage drops below 13.4V indicating the primary alternator is maxed out.
+Once wired, you will need to take it in to a dealer to have the ECU programmed to recognize and operate the 2nd alternator.
+I BELIEVE, that the ECU delays the operation of the alternator till the system voltage drops below 13.4V indicating the primary alternator is maxed out.
 For this reason, I do not operate under ECU control.

 I recommend using an external switch, providing 12V to the Ignition (I) terminal to switch the alternator on when needed and after the engine has warmed up.
 Ford specifically inhibits the second alternator from operating during the glow plug cycle because contributing more power when they are operating raises system voltage to exceed their operating voltage (11V) and will quickly burn them out.

 Alternator connector: Standard Motor Products HP3910, S-545, HP4210, S-821 (parts vary by connector and wiring color but fit the same.)